 The service life of the chain depends largely on its maintenance.

-Lift the motorcycle with the rear lifting gear. ( p.
-92)
+Raise the motorcycle with the rear lifting gear. (

 - Clean the chain regularly. - Rinse off loose dirt with a soft jet of water. - Remove old grease remains with chain cleaner.